TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Common/Index.rst

          This property can be used to set a default value for the field.
 Its data type is whatever is appropriate for the given field.

+         Since TYPO3 CMS 6.2, :code:`NULL` is a valid default value.

    Scope
          Display